Review of Alice Ash, Paradise Block (Serpent’s Tail, 2021)

 The narrative maintains a constant distance between what we recognise as normality and its magical undercurrents in other ways.
 The spare and sparse writing style leaves much to the reader’s imagination, contributing to the air of mystery.
 There is little direct description of the department stores in Clutter and Plum Regis, yet their enormous size and importance as the monopoly retailers and employers in the region is gradually established as a sinister and looming presence.
 The very existence of these stores is at odds with the poverty and misery of the area’s inhabitants, who might be expected to shop locally but are unable to do so due to the apparent lack of corner shops or newsagents.
 The range of departments is bizarre: Glassware; Foot Odour; Builders’ Cement; Bookmarks; Leather Chairs; Stockings; Scarves; Room Odours; Biscuits; Toothpaste; Oven Supplies; Parasols; Coffins; Gym Shoes; Body Lotion; Sunscreen; Skin Conditions; Paper Cups; Pests; Work Shoes; Rubber Gloves, Meat, Biscuits.
 The salespeople are ‘staffers’ ‘jumping out of departments to greet shoppers on walkways’ (187).
 The description of the exploited employee’s long journey through the store to see a manager on the top floor in ‘Complaints’ is both funny and Kafkaesque: ‘Five departments have passed before the girl sees any sign of life, and then it is just the flick of an apron tie as a staffer disappears behind a display of White Fingers on Biscuits’.
 (126) ‘A man is holding up a giant box of ant powder in Pests’ (134).

 Paradise Block bears few of the hallmarks of literary ‘magical realism’ in the Hispanic tradition of Isabel Allende, Laura Esquivel, or Gabriel García Márquez.
 The impoverished urban culture of Clutter and Plum Regis is hardly marvellous, the locations far from exotic.
 There is no grand historical staging, or complex genealogy.
 The text is not peppered with impossible or obviously ‘magical’ occurrences (human levitation, flying carpets, pans boiling and moving of their own accord, or flowers falling from the sky).
 Ancient mythology, folklore and symbols are absent.
-Nor is it comparable to the international trend of fiction widely regarded as MR (Kate Atkinson, Toni Morrison, Salman Rushdie, and countless other authors around the world).
+Nor is it comparable to the international trend of non-realist fiction widely regarded as MR (Kate Atkinson, Toni Morrison, Salman Rushdie, among others).
 While there is acute scrutiny of a range of economic and social problems, and of the dysfunctional relationships associated with poverty, inequality, unemployment, dilapidated housing, and physical and mental ill-health, the stories do not explore overt political or macro-societal themes.

 Of course, this exercise in distinguishing MR from surrealism in the context of Paradise Block might be regarded as ultimately rather pointless.
 What is important is the quality of the writing, not the label that is applied to it.
 In this regard, Ash’s writing succeeds magnificently in depicting the seedier side of contemporary urban living with insight and compassion.
 For this reader, however, the book serves also as a case study in thinking about different conceptualisations of MR in art and literature.